MinecraftForge/MinecraftForge/docs/README.md

 and select the Minecraft version you wish to get Forge for from the list.

-You can download the installer for the *Recommended Build* or the *Latest build* there.
+You can download the installer for the *Recommended Build* or the *Latest Build* there.
 Latest builds may have newer features but may be more unstable as a result.
 The installer will attempt to install Forge into your vanilla launcher environment, where you can then create a new profile using that version and play the game!

 For support and questions, visit [the Support Forum](https://www.minecraftforge.net/forum/forum/18-support-bug-reports/).